MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/gather-feedback-poll.md

 # Gather feedback by using polls on a portal
 Polls give your web audiences a quick and easy way to voice their opinion on specific topics, and then immediately and automatically see feedback from their vote.

-Use the polls capability of Dynamics 365 for Customer Engagement portals to ask your audience about topics of interest and let them give single answers or multiple-choice responses.
-Either way, their responses are instantly stored and associated with the applicable Dynamics 365 for Customer Engagement Contact record for immediate review or aggregate reporting.
+Use the polls capability of Dynamics 365 Portals to ask your audience about topics of interest and let them give single answers or multiple-choice responses.
+Either way, their responses are instantly stored and associated with the applicable Dynamics 365 Contact record for immediate review or aggregate reporting.
 You can use polls as simple market research tools and, if you refresh or rotate the polls dynamically, you'll keep your website looking current and topical.

 Polls can be placed on the portal by using the PollPlacement control.
 This control works similarly to the AdPlacement control.
 If there are any polls associated with the Poll Placement entity that is being rendered by the PollPlacement control, those polls will be rendered.
 If there is more than one poll for a given placement, the placement will randomly present one of the specified polls.

 > [!Note]
 > Users can vote anonymously.
 Duplicate votes are not permitted.
-Basic information about submissions is tracked in Dynamics 365 for Customer Engagement, and users who sign in to the website will have their submissions linked to the Contact entity that tracks that user in Dynamics 365 for Customer Engagement.
+Basic information about submissions is tracked in Dynamics 365, and users who sign in to the website will have their submissions linked to the Contact entity that tracks that user in Dynamics 365.

 ## Add a poll to the page